The following information is only as accurate as the last update! However, it is a starting point.

 – Dr. Richard Dubocq in Albion, Maine (Unity Rd, Albion, ME 04910, USA, +1 207-437-5500) is seeing quite a few Canadian Lyme patients.
 He is closer to us than others and is apparently somewhat cheaper as he has low overhead.
 He was interviewed by CBC Information Morning, Moncton, for a series they did on Lyme – http://www.cbc.ca/player/play/2696239815.

 – Dr. Ralph Hawkins is one of a very short list of Canadian “Lyme Literate” Doctors that are actively treating Lyme at this time.
 He is located in Calgary.
-He has a fairly long wait time (generally over a year I believe) and you have to be referred to him. http://globalnews.ca/news/2830195/calgary-doctor-speaks-out-against-one-size-fits-all-treatment-for-lyme-disease/.
+He has a fairly long wait time (generally over a year I believe) and you have to be referred to him.
+Unfortunately, at present, Dr. Hawkins is no longer accepting referrals from outside of Alberta in an effort to get his wait list down to a manageable level. http://globalnews.ca/news/2830195/calgary-doctor-speaks-out-against-one-size-fits-all-treatment-for-lyme-disease/.

-The following was received from ILADS in response to a request for the names of ILADS trained medical professionals in or near Nova Scotia:
+The following was received from ILADS in response to a request for the names of ILADS trained medical professionals in or near Nova Scotia.
+Hopefully, more names get added to this list on a regular basis.
+They are very quick to respond:

 “Please understand that the International Lyme and Associated Diseases Society, Inc. (‘ILADS’) is not a healthcare provider and does not give medical advice or provide treatment.
 When requested, ILADS will provide contact information of our medical members located in particular geographic regions.
 While ILADS endeavors to evaluate an individuals’s educational qualifications for membership, ILADS does not evaluate or warrant a member’s professional qualifications, professional competence, or skill.